Chart Color Schemes

 Infrastructure

-Gisborne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Gisborne has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch identified 14 projects potentially impacting the region.
-Notable ones include Willow Gisborne Community, Gisborne Futures Structure Plan, Willow, Gisborne, and C153 Willowbank Road Commercial Rezoning.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely influencing the region.
+Notable initiatives include Willow Gisborne Community, Gisborne Futures Structure Plan, Willow, Gisborne, and C153 Willowbank Road Commercial Rezoning.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.